Keto vs Mediterranean Diet: Which Wins?

 Many people find the keto diet easy to follow because it allows you to eat cheese, bacon, cream, and a lot of the foods that are typically forbidden when dieting.
 Plus it helps suppress your appetite, making it much easier to lose weight.

 In contrast, the Mediterranean diet is one of inclusion.
-Everything is allowed, but it heavily favors healthy foods like lean meats, vegetables, fruits, and whole grains.
+Everything is allowed, but it favors healthy foods like lean meats, vegetables, fruits, and whole grains.

 So, which one wins?